ElektraInitiative/libelektra/doc/help/kdb-getmeta.md

-kdb-getmeta(1) -- Get the value of a meta key stored in the key database
+kdb-getmeta(1) -- Get the value of a metakey stored in the key database
 ========================================================================

 ## SYNOPSIS